ODIN Deepreason™

 Verified Intelligence Output

-Final output isn't "what one AI thinks."
-It's what survives adversarial scrutiny, evidence grounding, and statistical validation.
+Final output is not "what one AI thinks."
+It is what survives adversarial scrutiny, evidence grounding, and statistical validation.
 Every claim is traceable to sources and model agreement.

 ODIN Performance: Measured Hallucination Reduction